 Pensive with fears, and to the future blind.

 Nor omens ill disclose of monstrous kind.

-Seneca indicates that the Eleusinian Mysteries continually helped the ancient Greeks to grow spiritually.
+Seneca wrote that the Eleusinian Mysteries continually helped ancient Greeks to grow spiritually.

 Yet the silence in which these mysteries were wrapped is difficult to penetrate.
 In Sophocles’ Oedipus at Colonus the Chorus exclaims:

 Oedipus at Colonus was produced in 405 BC, one year after Sophocles’ death.
-Thus in this play Sophocles is able to express his deepest thoughts about death, as Oedipus faces the situation.
+Thus in this play he was able to express his deepest thoughts about death, as Oedipus faces the situation.
 Oedipus goes off to his death, calling upon Persephone.

 Here again the terrestrial Hermes leads the man to the gods.
 A messenger describes the ritual symbolic of initiation performed by Oedipus before his death.